 THE PROGRAMS: The department offers a program of study to qualified students who desire to be certified as teachers.
 The student who wishes certification is responsible for completing the approved course of study and must be recommended by the Education Department to the Pennsylvania Department of Education.
 This recommendation will be based upon the student's adherence to the standards of conduct of Eastern University, as well as upon the student's successful completion of academic requirements.
-The Commonwealth of Pennsylvania also requires evidence of a passing score on The Praxis Tests before granting a certificate.
+The Commonwealth of Pennsylvania also requires evidence of passing scores on The Praxis Tests before granting a certificate.

-Areas of certification at Eastern University include: Elementary Education (K-6), Elementary Education with Early Childhood (N-3), Special Education (K-12), Teaching English as a Second Language (K-12), Health (K-12), Foreign Language (K-12, French, Spanish), Music (K-12),

-Elementary and Secondary Principal, School Nurse (N-12), Reading Specialist (K-12), Single Area Supervisor (K-12), Supervisor of Special Education (K-12), Superintendent and Secondary Education (7-12), Biology, Chemistry, Citizenship Education, English, English with Communications, Mathematics, Social Sciences and Social Studies (last issued in Fall, 2004 to those who have already been accepted in the program).
+Areas of certification at Eastern University include: Elementary Education (K-6), Elementary Education with Early Childhood (N-3), Special Education (K-12), Teaching English as a Second Language (K-12), Health (K-12), Foreign Language (K-12, French, Spanish), Music (K-12), Elementary and Secondary Principal, School Nurse (N-12), Reading Specialist (K-12), Single Area Supervisor (K-12), Supervisor of Special Education (K-12), Superintendent, and Secondary Education (7-12) in Biology, Chemistry, Citizenship Education, English, English with Communications, Mathematics, and Social Studies.
 Art certification (K-12) (see Fine Arts) may be obtained through a cooperative program between Eastern University and Rosemont College.